letoram/durden/README.md

 the global menu, and meta1+h gives you access to the target menu (see Bindings below).

+Also try double-tapping meta-2 and you should see the titlebar change color.
+This indicates that all normal bindings are ignored and input is forwarded raw to the selected window.
+This is important for clients that need access to keys you have bound to various key combinations, like Xarcan-, QEmu, and so on.

 Bindings
 =====
 Most features are accessed through the global or target menu.
 These are not just UI elements, but rather two namespaces for activating or configuring UI features, and is one of the more powerful parts of durden.